 8. Residents prefer WhatsApp communication.
 Does DPDP restrict this?

 DPDP focuses on the purpose of data usage and explicit consent.
 Official announcements related to safety, utilities, or emergencies may be shared across channels to ensure awareness.
 Typically WhatsApp groups are not recognised as an official channel for communication, and residents have the choice to leave anytime.
-If that is the case, WhatsApp can be used for promotions.
-Residents basically can’t be forced to see Ads.
+If that is the case, there should not be a problem in using WhatsApp for promotions.

 RWAs should, however, clearly define which platform is considered official for governance purposes.